-- (a) Statutory Board Financial Reporting Standards; and - (b) Interpretations developed by the Accountant-General.
+- (a) Statutory Board Financial Reporting Standards; and - (b) Interpretations of Statutory Board Financial Reporting Standards.

 Material Omissions or misstatements of items are material if they could, individually or collectively, influence the economic decisions that users make on the basis of the financial statements.
 Materiality depends on the size and nature of the omission or misstatement judged in the surrounding circumstances.
 The size or nature of the item, or a combination of both, could be the determining factor.